cwendorf/DEVISE/README.md

 This package includes the following documentation:

 - [Introduction](./docs/README.md): Overview of the package and links to all resources.
-- [Function Reference](./docs/man/README.md): Documentation for all exported functions.
+- [Functions](./docs/man/README.md): Documentation for all exported functions.
 - [Vignettes](./docs/vignettes/README.md): Worked examples demonstrating use of the package.

 ### Contact